carpentries-incubator/pangenomics/_episodes/03-Anvi'o.md

 Step 4
 ===============================================
 When using external genomes in anvi'o, a list of the genome ids and their corresponding genome database is required.
-This list will
+This list tells Anvi'o which genomes will be processed to construct the pangenome.
 ~~~
 ls *.fa | cut -d '-' -f1 | while read line; do echo $line$'\t'$line-contigs.db >>external-genomes.txt; done
 head external-genomes.txt